The 37's: Effects

-"The 37's" is the first time in Star Trek canon that a starship is landed on a planet's surface.
+"The 37's" is the first time in Star Trek canon that a Starfleet starship is landed on a planet's surface.
 This was accomplished with a combination of computer-generated imagery (CGI) and physical modeling.
 Overhead views of the ship as it descended were CGI because it allowed the ship to descend "to a virtual pinpoint".

 The initial description of the ship described its landing capability, so four small hatches on the ventral hull were included on both the ship miniature and model.
 However, the legs that were to emerge from those hatches had not yet been designed by "The 37's".
 In the 13 ft allowed by the design of the ship, Rick Sternbach had difficulty designing "an articulated set of legs and footpads" that would fold out and support some of the ship's 750000 MT.
 Shots of the unfolding "landing struts" were CGI because motorized versions were not installed in the physical model; visual effects producer Dan Curry later said that installing such motorized elements in the 5 ft model was impossible due to the size.
 For filming the landed Voyager, miniature feet were made; however, because the producers felt the feet looked inappropriately sized for the rest of the ship, they were partially obscured by landscape in post-production.

 Scenes with the landed ship were shot in Bronson Canyon.
 Before filming, shots were plotted out with a styrofoam, "foam-core Voyager mockup for scale and perspective."
 Since the canyon could not provide enough space to show the entire landed ship, the Voyager set down with the forepart of the ship visible outside the mouth of the canyon against a matte painting backdrop.
 Visual effects supervisor Ronald B. Moore later admitted that the composited Voyager in the canyon was far too small with respect to the shooting location, though without any visible references for the audience, and by keeping the cast between the ship and camera, it was not obvious to anyone except the visual effects crew.